Interactive infographic: How to feed the content monster without being eaten

 Step 5: The core story

-And we then develop the "core story" from the first four steps.
-It is the strategic platform, so to speak, the guiding star for every piece of content.
+And from the first four steps, we then develop the "core story."
+This is, so to speak, the strategic platform, the guiding star for all content.
 The core story is your mission.
 It is what you want to achieve with your content.
-And later, every piece of content must tell this story.
-On the one hand, this helps you to find good stories, on the other hand, it also makes your entire content more stringent.
-The manufacturer of sanitary towels "Always", for example, has the topic "Like a girl" as its core story, encouraging young girls not to let boys get them down.
-Or the auditing firm "Earnst & Young": their core story is "Making a better world" and they ask their customers what they want to leave behind for the world.
-And the result is wonderful stories of people - including company leaders - who have achieved great things.
-Their core story is the "brand" of their content, so to speak.
-It also makes a promise and creates trust with the reader.
+And later, all content must tell this story.
+On the one hand, this helps you find good stories, and on the other hand, it also makes all your content more compelling.
+The manufacturer of sanitary pads "Always," for example, has the topic a girl" as its core story, encouraging young girls not to let boys get them down.
+Or the auditing firm "Earnst & Young": its core story is "Making a better world" and it asks its customers what they want to leave behind in the world.
+This results in wonderful stories about people—including business leaders—who have achieved great things.
+Your core story is, so to speak, the "brand" of your content.
+It also makes a promise and builds trust with the reader.

 Step 6: Content planning